 History of Bibi Ka Maqbara

-This might all seem purely coincidental (I mean, what more could Mughal emperors have to do back then than build monuments to their dead wives?) until you consider the fact that Shah Jahan was Aurangzeb's father.
+This might all seem purely coincidental (I mean, what more could Mughal emperors have to do back then than build monuments to their dead wives?) until you consider the fact that Shah Jahan (the man who built Taj Mahal) was Aurangzeb's father.
 The phrase "like father, like son" seems pretty appropriate here.

 Fake Taj Mahal Architecture